weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 const consumer = new MyConsumer('test_queue', config, true);
 ```

-- Updated MessageManager and QueueManager API: Methods that accepts `queue name` and `namespace` is now accepting a
+- Updated MessageManager and QueueManager API: Methods that accept `queue name` and `namespace` are now accepting a
-single argument with can be either a `queue name` or an object which holds the `queue name` and `namespace`.
+single argument which can be either a `queue name` (string) or an object holding the `queue name` and `namespace`.

 ```javascript
 // Before